Cantera/workshop-materials/ncm-2025/README.md

 This should automatically open a page in your web browser that shows you the files for the Workshop.
 We're going to be working from one of the sub-folders in the zip file.

-Hooray!
-You're all set!
-See you on March 16th!

 #### I have a preinstalled Python version

 If you installed Python from <https://python.org> or similar, you will need to follow the [operating system-specific instructions](https://cantera.org/install) for your platform to install Cantera.